Table of Contents

 - 3. Create a Windows Restore Point

-To do so, you need to first enable the System Protection first by going to System Properties > click System Protection > Select System C: drive and click "Configure" > Click "Enable".
+To do so, you need to first enable the System Protection by going to System Properties > clicking System Protection > Selecting System C: drive and clicking "Configure" > Clicking "Enable".

-Then follow the on-screen guidelines to browse a big enough drive to create and save the Windows restore points.
+Then, follow the on-screen guidelines to browse to a large enough drive to create and save the Windows restore points.

 Was This Page Helpful?

 Cedric Grantham is a senior editor and data recovery specialist of EaseUS.
 He mainly writes articles and how-to tips about data recovery on PC and Mac.
 He has handled 10,000+ data recovery cases and is good at data recovery of NTFS, FAT (FAT32 and ExFAT) file systems, and RAID structure reorganization.

 EaseUS Data Recovery Wizard is a powerful system recovery software, designed to enable you to recover files you’ve deleted accidentally, potentially lost to malware or an entire hard drive partition.
 Read More